 What time do restaurants open for dinner in La Linea?

 Spanish eating times apply.
 Lunch runs from about 2pm to 4pm, dinner from 9pm to 11pm or later.
-Do not expect to find a full dinner before 8:30pm at the earliest.
+You are unlikely to find a full dinner before 8:30pm at the earliest.
 Many bars and tapas places are open continuously from morning through late evening.

 Is English spoken at restaurants in La Linea?